EDS303 Introduction to International Environmental Studies

 First time: 2014H

 The course provides an introduction to the master in international environmental studies (M-IES), main issues and perspectives.
 The field is inter-disciplinary and the course explains the importance of integrating knowledge across the natural and social sciences.
-At the same time, the course shows that societal relevance and socio-political issues are central in the study program.
+In relation to that, basic introductions are offered to disciplinary perspectives being central to the master.
+At the same time, the course emhasizes that societal relevance of the master.
 It moreover introduces students to Noragric´s contribution to the study of international environmental issues, and how we work interdisciplinary.
 The course will this way demonstrate the different research focus and perspectives of the M-IES teaching staff.
 Moreover, through its emphasis on the linkage of theory to empirical examples, the course is designed to display the intellectual and policy-related value of research at our department.
 The introductory course is designed to support studies that addresses the inter-linkages between local, national and global levels.
 Emphasis is made on the study of the relationships and processes that link the global north and global south.

 The course is organized in 3 different sections: Part 1 (week 1) provides students with an introduction to both Noragric´s M-IES program, key scientific perspectives and practical applications, as well as the rights and obligations of being a student at NMBU.
 Some of the more practical oriented classes may be co-organized with the International Development Studies and International Relations programs.
 Part 2 (week 2): Students are introduced to the research fields covered by the department.
 Individual staff members will provide lectures followed by informal discussions with students on the theme of their ongoing research.
 Through lectures and practical class assignments students are introduced to the significance and content of obligatory courses and core electives.
 Part 3 (week 3): Lectures, excursion (obligatory) and group work on key topics in internafional environment studies.